gfreivasc/crane/README.md

 }
 ```

 The router works through annotation processing, and supports both [KAPT](https://kotlinlang.org/docs/kapt.html) *and* [KSP](https://github.com/google/ksp).
-Pick which you prefer to use with Crane, but beware KSP is currently experimental, and can only properly generate a `Router` in a single module project.
-KSP currently has no support for reaching classes from dependency modules, which makes it unable to generate a multi-module router.
+Pick which you prefer to use with Crane!

 #### Wrapping up